 The good fortune of having everything associated flourish.
 Example: “Did you know Steve Jobs cofounded Pixar?
 That man had the Midas Touch.“ King Midas’ tale is not one of good fortune.
 His reward for recognizing and treating Dionysus with hospitality quickly backfired.
 Midas might also be one of the originators of be careful what you wish for.
 He was granted one wish and requested that everything he touch be turned to gold.
 The downside became apparent when food turned to gold as soon as it touched his lips and when his daughter ran into his arms for a hug and was also turned to gold.
 Lucky for Midas, his prayers to Dionysus were heard and he was given a remedy for his ailment.
 After washing in a particular river to rid himself of the curse, Midas detested wealth and became a worshipper of Pan.

 An experienced and trusted advisor.
 Example: “It’s no wonder Anthony Hopkins is such an amazing actor; he had Laurence Olivier as a mentor!”
 During the ten long years of The Odyssey, and the ten previous years of The Trojan War, Odysseus’ son, Telemachus, was left without a father.
-Athena, who was on the Greek side of the who affair, came down to serve as a teacher to Telemachus.
+Athena, who was on the Greek side of the whole affair, came down to serve as a teacher to Telemachus.
 Her human form was named Mentor, and this is where the term comes from.

 An ideal, handsome human being, usually male.
 Example: “Brad Pitt is seen by many as a modern Adonis.”
 Adonis was a beautiful young boy, who Aphrodite fell in love with because of Eros’ arrow.
 She gave him to Persephone to be sheltered as he grew, but his beauty was so great that Persephone refused to give him back.
 Adonis’ fate is left to two contradicting tales.
-In one tale, Artemis, jealous of his hunting skills, sent a board after the boy.
+In one tale, Artemis, jealous of his hunting skills, sent a boar after the boy.
 This fits with the Hercules myth, surely.
 In another, Ares, jealous of Aphrodite’s love, changed into the boar.
 Either way, the boy was gored and killed.
 So sad.

 Passionate rage.
 Example: “Hell hath no fury like a woman scorned.”
 The Furies (Roman), the Erinyes (Greek), were the Ancient Greek avengers.
 They were chaotic spirits of vengeance that sprouted from the remains of Uranus’ castration.
-The punishment of the furies usually included complete evisceration.
+The punishment of the Furies usually included complete evisceration.

 Mortal enemy.
 Usually associated with superheros.
 Example: “Dr. Horrible’s nemesis is Captain Hammer, corporate tool.”
 Along with the gods, the Ancient Greeks had personifications.
 These were beings who literally were a concept.
 Apollo was god of the sun, but Helios was the sun.
 Nemesis is the Ancient Greek personification of divine retribution.
 Her name comes from the Greek meaning “given what is due.”
 Usually her retribution came for those who succumbed to hubris.
 By this definition, super-villains exist purely to keep the hero from getting too cocky and knock them down a peg when they do.
 Isn’t that an interesting revelation?